 The Board consists of individuals who possess skill and experience prerequisites that are based on the strategic needs of FaithLife Financial and federal regulatory requirements.
 Preference is given to candidates who have previously served on a governance board, have a background in financial services and bring the needed skills, knowledge and experience.
 Individuals also need to demonstrate a commitment to a Christian fraternal organization, good communication skills, prudent judgment, self-awareness, integrity, accountability and objectivity.

-The call for Members to submit Director Proposals has typically been made each spring through Connections.
-To give the Board more time to complete the rigorous selection process, the call for Directors is being made in future fall issues of Connections.
-We are also encouraging Members to submit Director Proposals throughout the year.
+To give the Board time to complete the rigorous selection process, we are also encouraging Members to submit Director Proposals throughout the year.

 - All candidates will undergo a rigorous selection process to ensure that they meet the Board’s requirements.
 Based on the current and future needs of the Board, it is possible that a Member proposal for a Director may not qualify for election to the Board.

 - If incumbent Board Directors are approved by the Board to fill all vacancies, they will be acclaimed and no election will be held.

-- If there are additional vacancies, the Board will approve the most qualified nominees to create a slate for election by Members, which will be conducted through the fall issue of Connections.
+- If there are additional vacancies, the Board will approve the most qualified nominees to create a slate for election by Members.
 This will be a confirmation election, where Members will be asked to vote “yes” or “no” for each candidate.
 A simple majority of “yes” over “no” votes will elect a candidate.

 The Board has established four standing committees (each with a clear purpose and terms of reference) to assist it in the responsible discharge of its duties.